2019 MSW Enrollment Guide

 GSSW is home to a courageous community of faculty members whose work is advancing social justice and social work practice.
 Their research and scholarship spans areas such as public policy, addiction, child welfare and youth development, homelessness, and issues including ableism, sexism, racism and intersectional lived experiences.
 Get to know our faculty and their research, and feel free to introduce yourself and ask questions!

 You will be assigned an advisor during the school year.
-If you would like more information about the registration process, course options and your academic path prior to your arrival at orientation, please visit the “New Students” tab of our portfolio page.
+If you would like more information about the registration process, course options and your academic path prior to your arrival at orientation, please attend an upcoming group advising session.

 With field internships, you can begin practicing your social work skills right away.
 With more than 600 GSSW field agencies available in Denver—from hospitals and hospices, to child welfare agencies, policy nonprofits and animal sanctuaries—you’ll find an internship that fits your specific needs and interests.
 Email [email protected] with any questions.